tantalor/megaera/README.md

     main.py
     app.yaml

-To get Megaera up and running, first add a route in `app.yaml` from all paths to your `main.py`.
+To get your Megaera app up and running, first add a route in `app.yaml` from all paths to your `main.py`.
 Put this at the end if your handlers so any static files or other handlers won't be caught by the url regex.
+This is the default setting for App Engine.

     - url: .*
       script: main.py

-In your `main.py`, build your _WSGIApplication_ by routing "/" to a _MegaeraRequestHandler_  with __MegaeraRequestHandler.with_page_.
+In your `main.py`, build your _WSGIApplication_ by routing "/" to a _MegaeraRequestHandler_  with `MegaeraRequestHandler.with_page()`.
+In this case, we are routing "/" to the `handlers.default` module.

     from google.appengine.ext.webapp import WSGIApplication
     from google.appengine.ext.webapp.util import run_wsgi_app